javsalgar/rbac-online-talk/README.md

-# Material for CNCF RBAC Online talk (2018-06-19)
+# Material for RBAC Talks

+This repository hosts the examples used during the online talks, like this.

 [Link to the event page](https://www.cncf.io/event/webinar-rbac-kubernetes/)

-This repository hosts the examples used during the online talk.

 ## Requirements